 All the bad news around lead and water has people worried.
 So we decided to create a step-by-step guide to help find out if the pipe bringing water into your home is made of lead.
 Get started here.
+(Or, if you already know you have lead pipes, here's what to do next.)

 In kids, even low levels of lead exposure can cause behavior and learning problems.
 In adults, it's associated with high blood pressure and kidney problems.
 And there's evidence it can affect a developing fetus.